 USWNT October 2025 fixtures vs. Portugal, New Zealand

-The U.S. will contest three international friendlies during the October international break.
+The U.S. Will contest three international friendlies during the October international break.

 The first two will come against Portugal, who are ranked 23rd in the world, with both games on the east coast.